cwi-dis/dutch-chi/program.md

 title: Program Overview
 ---

-## --DRAFT--

-We will additionally have three exciting demos running throughout the day.
-We look forward to welcoming you all!
+We look forward to welcoming you for an exciting Dutch Post-CHI 2022 program!
+We will additionally have three exciting demos running throughout the day, so do check out the booths.

 <a href="https://www.chinederland.nl/"><img src="./assets/imgs/chi_nl_logo2.png" width="100"></a>